 Considering here the specular reflection as our simplified situation, it’s worth to point a couple of important things.
 First, the most important is the plane of incidence.
 This is the angle between a ray incident on the surface and a perpendicular line to the surface at the point of incidence.
 In other words, the angle of incidence is always equal to the angle of reflection in relation to the perpendicular (normal) line to the surface exactly, where the beam hits this surface.
 In this case, when the beam is almost parallel to the surface, we can say about the grazing angle (glancing angle) or grazing incidence.
 This angle is so important, as at the near-grazing incidence the media interfaces (initial light beams) appear mirror-like (Pic.
 3).

 For an observer, the plane of incidence is the “place” where he can see the reflected beam on the surface (Pic.
 3).

-The multitude of waves, reflecting the light in all directions can produce the sun glitter.
-It can happen only when the portions of waves are oriented correctly to reflect the solar beam towards the observer’s eye.
+The multitude of waves, reflecting the light in all directions can produce the sun’s glitter.
+It can happen only when the portions of waves are oriented correctly to reflect the solar beam toward the observer’s eye.
 The exact pattern of this glitter is depended on the watcher’s precise location.
 The size and color of this glitter are driven by the altitude of the Sun above the horizon.
-During the glancing angle conditions, the glitter can be broken by shadows cast by waves itself.
-Nevertheless where you are, you always will see the same thing, when other circumstances (e.g. your height, the altitude of the sun) remain constant (Pic.
+During the glancing angle conditions, the glitter can be broken by shadows cast by the waves themselves.
+Nevertheless, where you are, you always will see the same thing, when other circumstances (e.g. your height, the altitude of the sun) remain constant (Pic.
 4).

 Before I start describing, what happens in the opposite situation I would like to point out the second thing stated in the fresnel equation, which is the light beam transmission to the different medium (Pic.
 2).
 This transmission is related here to the refractive index, described by Snell’s law.